 Today’s A/E/C firms can no longer rely on the brochure-style websites of the past.
-A/E/C marketing is evolving—and now leading firms are using their website as a platform for thought leadership and a tool for both business development and talent acquisition.
+A/E/C marketing has evolved—and now leading firms are using their website as a platform for thought leadership and a tool for both business development and talent acquisition.

 1. Unique value proposition